Lucas-Haubert/VarifoldLoss/README.md

 ## Sources

-The code for the models (Autoformer, DLinear, SegRNN, TimesNet), as well as the structure of the repository, is inspired by the "Time Series Library":
+The code for the models (Autoformer, DLinear, SegRNN, TimesNet) comes from the "Time Series Library":

 ```
 @article{wang2024tssurvey,